-2. [The seasonal calendar template (see below) and cashflow tree budget template should be displayed for everyone to see].
+The seasonal calendar template on page 58 (Visual Aid 30) and cashflow tree budget template Visual Aid 26) should be displayed for everyone to see.
 Say to participants:

 "First, let's enter some details on the calendar about the seasons.
 Typical seasons include the harvest season, the hungry/lean and growing season, the rainy season, the dry season, and holidays/festivals/celebrations".